SiyumiSathnaraKumarasinghe/SiyumiSathnaraKumarasinghe/README.md

 A real-time responsive web application designed for **P.R.I.
 Rubber Industries**, a company that recycles disposable rubber tires into carpets and other products.

 ### Key Features
-- **Human Resource Management**: Employee login/registration, salary allocation, and feedback management.
+- **Employee Login and Registration**: Employee login/registration forms and CRUD Operations
-- **Supplier Management**: CRUD operations for managing suppliers.
+- **Salary Calculation and Allocation**: Salary Allocation and Automatic Salary Calculation
-- **Inventory Management**: Real-time updates for raw material orders (tires, hoses, gaskets).
+- **Employee Feedback**: Taking the Feedback and Claims of the Employees
-- **Cost Analysis**: Reports and calculations for financial managers.
+- **Report Generating and pdf downloading**: Generate Monthly Reports and Download them as pdfs

 ### 🖥️ Technologies Used
 - **Frontend**: React.js